0xBAADF0OD/netgear_mr6400/README.md

-# Netgear Mobile Router Firmware Decryptor
+# Netgear Mobile Router Stuff

 Python3 script to decrypt a Netgear Mobile Router firmware.
 It will generates all of the individual files, headers, and a full representation of the plaintext sierra update file.